svelderrainruiz/labview-icon-editor/CONTRIBUTING.md

 ## Create a GitHub discussion

-Is your idea not ready yet to mark it as a concrete issue with steps to reproduce? or a feature request with enough information?
+Want things done differently? or have an idea on a feature that is not ready yet to be considered as a GitHub issue?

-Create a [GitHub discussion](https://github.com/ni/labview-icon-editor/discussions/new/choose) so that other member of the LabVIEW community can weigh in.
+Create a [GitHub discussion](https://github.com/ni/labview-icon-editor/discussions/new/choose) so that other member of the LabVIEW community can weigh in on your dicsussion.
+Discussions are usually initial stage for GitHub issues.

 <a name="reportanissue" />